j-info/ctfsite/walkthroughs/2022-11-25-Year-of-the-Rabbit.md

 ![](images/yrabbit5.png)

-Looks like we're stuck watching it for the next clue since it's probably baked in audio given the line "Make sure your audio is turned up!".
+Looks like we're stuck watching it for the next clue since it's probably baked into the audio given the line "Make sure your audio is turned up!".
 At 0:56 wear hear "I'll put you out of your misery.
 You're looking in the wrong place."

 I run a gobuster scan on /assets and don't find anything additional.

-When we turned off javascript and went to sup3r_s3cret_fl4g.php we ultimatedly ended up at /sup3r_secret_flag/ so I try and gobuster scan that as well but also nothing interesting.
+When we turned off javascript and went to sup3r_s3cret_fl4g.php we ultimately ended up at /sup3r_secret_flag/ so I try and gobuster scan that as well but also nothing interesting.

 Not knowing what else to do I load up Burp Suite and see if there is anything in the response headers I'm not aware of.
 When requesting the /sup3r_s3cr3t_fl4g.php file the response header has another directory and file listed: